Bitrix24 Helpdesk

 Create a chart based on a virtual dataset

-Example of an SQL query
+Example SQL query

 SELECT